 More Than a Tracker

 People don't like to track unless they're getting something out of tracking.
 Apps like Letterboxd and Goodreads work because the social element gives logging a purpose beyond record-keeping.
-I wanted TamaTracker to have that same pull — but with an added learning dimension that makes it genuinely useful for improving.
+I wanted TamaTracker to have that same pull, but with an added learning dimension that makes it genuinely useful for improving.

 Three Levels of "Landing It"

 This three-tier system became the foundation of the scoring model.
 Each level earns different points, and the progression feels earned because it maps to how players actually think about their skills.
-It's somewhat subjective — but that's fine.
-The goal isn't precision, it's motivation.

 Animations That Scale with Achievement